Valeriia-dovhal-hys/EpicStaff/libraries/crewAI/docs/how-to/Sequential.md

 1. **Order Matters**: Arrange tasks in a logical sequence where each task builds upon the previous one.
 2. **Clear Task Descriptions**: Provide detailed descriptions for each task to guide the agents effectively.
 3. **Appropriate Agent Selection**: Match agents' skills and roles to the requirements of each task.
-4. **Use Context**: Leverage the context from previous tasks to inform subsequent ones
+4. **Use Context**: Leverage the context from previous tasks to inform subsequent ones.

+This updated documentation ensures that details accurately reflect the latest changes in the codebase and clearly describes how to leverage new features and configurations.
+The content is kept simple and direct to ensure easy understanding.